CipherWorkZ/Quantalyze/README.md

    ```

 ## Usage
-1. Open the Quantum OSINT application.
+1. Open the Quantalyze application.
 2. Create a new case and add relevant OSINT data.
 3. Generate detailed reports for your investigations.
 4. View logs and track case updates.

 ## License
-Quantum OSINT is released under an open-source license but is not open for public contributions.
+Quantalyze is released under an open-source license but is not open for public contributions.
 See the LICENSE file for details.

 ## Contributions
 Currently, this project does not accept external contributions, but suggestions and bug reports are welcome.